sourabhv/sourabhv.github.io/_posts/2014-09-7-decorators-in-python.md

 (Insert your favourite wow expression here)

 So, object is a base class for all primary data types and functions.
-Actually,

-> Everything is an object in Python.
-Let me say that again, EVERYTHING!
+Actually, Everything is an object in Python.

 {% highlight python %}
 def foo():